yourdevkalki/arbitrum-vibekit/typescript/clients/web/README.md

 **3.** Add a corresponding entry to the `DEFAULT_SERVER_URLS` map in [`agents-config.ts`](https://github.com/EmberAGI/arbitrum-vibekit/blob/main/typescript/clients/web/agents-config.ts), mapping the new agent's `id` to its running server URL.

-For instance, to integrate the `swapping-agent-no-wallet`, add its URL right after the `lending-agent-no-wallet`'s:
+For example, to integrate the `swapping-agent-no-wallet`, add its URL entry right after the one for `lending-agent-no-wallet`:

 ```typescript
 export const DEFAULT_SERVER_URLS = new Map<ChatAgentId, string>([